leez7onefl/reinforcement-learning-demo/ReadMe.md

-# Deep Reinforcment Learning Algorithms
+# Deep Reinforcement Learning Algorithms

-This repository contains the final project for the "*Reinforcment Learning*" course at EFREI, 2025.
+This repository contains the final project for the "*Reinforcement Learning*" course at EFREI, 2025.

 ## Project Overview